Candlestick Shadow: Definition

 Candlestick shadows are the thin lines extending above or below the real body, representing price extremes during a trading period.
 These wicks reveal market rejection zones and the balance between buying and selling pressure.
-In 2026, data shows that shadow-to-body ratios exceeding 2:1 identify reversal opportunities with 67% reliability.
+Shadow-to-body ratios above 2:1 mark the strongest rejections and are the ones worth acting on.

 Candlestick shadows identify the absolute high and low prices reached during a specific duration, extending beyond the opening and closing levels of the candle body.
 These technical extensions reveal the intensity of the struggle between bulls and bears, marking areas where one side has successfully rejected the other’s price targets.
-In 2026, quantitative analysis confirms that wicks exceeding twice the size of the real body signal a 67% higher probability of an imminent trend reversal (VT Markets, 2025).
+A wick more than twice the length of the real body is the shape traders treat as a genuine rejection rather than noise.

 Whether they are called wicks, tails, or shadows, these visual cues provide the most immediate data on intraday market sentiment.
 Understanding the psychology behind a long wick allows traders to spot emotional exhaustion in the market before it appears on lagging oscillators.
-This guide examines the mechanics of shadow formation and how to use verified 2026 benchmarks for superior trade timing.
+This guide examines the mechanics of shadow formation and how to read a wick in the context that gives it meaning.

 While understanding Candlestick Shadow is important, applying that knowledge is where the real growth happens.
 Create Your Free Forex Trading Account to practice with a free demo account and put your strategy to the test.